avnirao/goGreen/docs/reflection.md

 - Try to add extra features to your apps/do the extension problems when you can, because it will make the future assignments easier.
 However, also be aware that you only have a week for most of these assignments.
 I made my journal app way too complicated and was unable to even start working on Isar before the initial deadline because of that.

 Michael:
+- Also be patient with bugs even they are everywhere.
+You have them because you are using a very robust tool.
+You will be grateful if you make it in the end!

+- Never hesitate to ask questions.
+It will ***always help!

+- Be like water while using different widgets, you will find out that you can always get the widget in the way you wanted.